matthajec/social-website/features-goals.md

 # Current Project
 ## Implement a login system
-Create all the nessessary things to log in.
+* Create all the nessessary things to log in.
 Including authentication, database connections, pages, error handling, etc..
+ - Create API route for checking if username or password already exist so the user can get immediate feedback